polyfy/polylith/readme.md

 We added the tag `stable-lisa` but we could have named the tag with anything that starts with `stable-`.
 We choose `stable-lisa` because Lisa is our name (let's pretend that at least!).
 The idea is that every developer could use their own unique tag name that doesn't conflict with other developers.
-The CI build should also use its own patten, like `stable-` plus the build number, to mark successful builds.
+The CI build should also use its own pattern, like `stable-` plus the build number, to mark successful builds.

-The pattern is configured in `deps.edn` and can be changed if we prefer another pattern:
+The pattern is configured in `deps.edn` and can be changed if we prefer something else:
 ```clojure
             :stable-since-tag-pattern "stable-*"
 ```

-It's possible to move back to an earlier `stable point` in time, by passing in a hash (the first few letters i enough as long as it's unique):
+It's possible to move back to an earlier `stable point` in time by passing in a hash (the first few letters i enough as long as it's unique):
 ```sh
 git tag -f stable-lisa c91fdad